-The proliferation of new technologies and digital transformation means that data can now be collected on every aspect of a business, from sales and marketing, to workflows and productivity, to hiring and HR, to overall performance and profitability.
+This is especially important when the modern business can now collect data on every aspect of a business, from sales and marketing, to workflows and productivity, to hiring and HR, to overall performance and profitability.

-Even more importantly, good BI software will be driven by visualizations you can share with stakeholders.
-This can be incredibly useful for turning sometimes complex statistics into every to understand charts and diagrams.
+Even more importantly, the best BI software will be driven by visualizations you can share with stakeholders, to help communicate sometimes complex statistics as easy to understand charts and diagrams.

 Here then are the best in business intelligence and analytics tools for business.